jchobanana/Moon/about/index.md

 Forever traumatized since 2016.

 ## Education
-* 2017-2018  School of the Art Institute of Chicago <br>
+* 2018  School of the Art Institute of Chicago <br>
     Post-Bacc in Painting & Drawing
     <p></p>
 * 2017       ArtCenter College of Design <br>
-    BFA Summer Courses
+    Only Survived One BFA Term
     <p></p>
-* 2013-2015  University of California, Berkeley <br>
+* 2015  University of California, Berkeley <br>
     BAs in Political Science & Development Studies
 <p></p>